18F/handbook/_pages/policies/travel-and-leave-policies/moving.md

 ## Notification and paperwork

 Email your direct supervisor and ask for approval.
-After receiving approval, please email your new address and effective move date to [Talent](mailto:tts-talentteam@gsa.gov), copying your Supervisor, at least 30 days in advance of your move.
+After receiving approval, please email your new address and effective move date to [Talent](mailto:tts-talentteam@gsa.gov), copying your supervisor, at least 30 days in advance of your move.

 Your effective date should be the start of a pay period.
 Pay period dates can be found on [GSA InSite](http://www.gsa.gov/portal/content/102507).